omidfarzadian/ngrx-todo-list/README.md

 # Angular ToDo List App with NgRx

+### Overview
-This project simple ToDo List application, using Angular and with the help of the state management features of NgRx, to learn NgRx features and usability.
+This project is a ToDo List application developed using Angular and NgRx.
+It aims to demonstrate the application of state management principles with NgRx within an Angular framework, offering a hands-on approach to learning NgRx's features and its practical utility in real-world scenarios.

+### Technology Stack
+- Angular 17.3: The web application framework used
+- NgRx 17.1: State management library integrated with Angular

 ### Installation
+Follow these simple steps to get your development environment running:
 1. Clone the repository:
 ```sh
 git clone https://github.com/your-username/todo-list-angular-ngrx.git